MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/teams-interop.md

 The first step is to enable interoperability (interop) between two Kaizala users within the same organization for individual messages.

 Based on feedback from partners and customers, we will increase the scope of interop and include rich message types for groups (such as attachments).
-We will update this article with the latest changes.
+Watch this article for details about improvements in the interop feature.

 ## How interop works with Microsoft Teams